saviaga/Wiki-RAG-Chat/README.md

 ## Contributing

-We love your input!
-We want to make contributing to Wiki-RAG-Chat as easy and transparent as possible, whether it's:
+I'd love your input!
+IWe want to make contributing to Wiki-RAG-Chat as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code